lassancejm/ddradseq/README.md

 A Makefile is provided to compile the program.
 The **ddradseq** program was specifically written to compile and run on modern GNU/Linux systems and has been tested primarily on Debian- or RedHat-based distributions.
-It is recommended that the program should be compiled using GCC with at least the C99 standard (> version 4.3).
+It is recommended that the program should be compiled using a version of GCC with at least a basic implementation of inline functions from the C99 standard (> version 4.3).
 See the **Compiling** section below for more information.

 ## The ddRADseq library